Residential specialist school enrolment - RSS only pathway

 Applications are only able to be made by the young person’s learning support provider in their home region.
 This could be a Resource Teacher Learning and Behaviour (RTLB), a Ministry specialist, or a day special or fund-holder school.

 There are four criteria for residential special schools:

 - The young person is aged 8 to 15 years old (Year 3–10).

 - The young person has behaviour, social and/or learning needs that are highly complex and challenging (and may have associated intellectual difficulty) and requires support at school.

 - Local learning support services have been fully utilised for the young person and family and are unable to meet need.

 The application process

 The application process involves families, educators and learning support providers in the home region.

 - meet to carefully consider and decide if an application will proceed

 - decide who will complete the application.

 Once the application is submitted:

-- the Principals of the three Residential Special Schools and others work to make final decisions to confirm if the application and a section 9 agreement is supported.
+- Each Enrolment Group will make final decisions for their school(s) only, supported by the Ministry, and will confirm if the application and a section 9 agreement is supported.

 Involving young people